 - Stick to lower boost maps and keep power/torque down a little

 - Upgrade to Dodson or SSP clutch packs

 Using a lower boost map may negate some of the potential gains from the DP’s.
 However, there are other benefits such as the quicker turbo spool and better boost and power on the top-end.
 Otherwise, if you really want to push the S63tu hard you may need upgraded clutch packs.
 These run in excess of $4,000, not including installation.
 It’s an expensive road to go down, but it’s a needed expense for anyone looking to push the S63 to its limits.

 One of our favorite benefits to upgraded downpipes are the awesome sounds.
 S63 catless DP’s will make cold starts louder.
 Additionally, dig into the throttle and the M5/M6 exhaust wakes up with a deeper, aggressive note.
 Although, while cruising around town or on the highway the exhaust remains relatively quiet.
 It’s not overly invasive inside the car and drone is minimal or non-existent.
 This is partially why we like downpipes so much.
 Stock-like sounds when you want to cruise and relax, but a more aggressive exhaust sound when it’s time to have fun.

 *High-flow catted downpipes will also be louder than stock, but less so than catless options.

 BMW S63 Upgraded Downpipe Options

-In this section, we’ll provide a few popular, quality options on the market.
+In this section, we’ll provide a few popular, quality options on the market for the M5 and M6.
 This is not an exhaustive list as there are several options we will not list.
 However, the S63 market is a bit smaller and less crowded as compared to many other turbo BMW’s.
 As such, if you’re coming from a different engine you may find the choices a bit more limited.